scorplot/HappyMVVM/README.md

 ## License

-HappyUI is available under the MIT license.
+HappyMVVM is available under the MIT license.
 See the LICENSE file for more info.